2008 Mexico City Learjet 45 crash

-On 4 November 2008, an official Mexican Secretariat of the Interior aircraft crashed in central Mexico City at around 18:45 local time.
-There were sixteen fatalities—all nine people on board and seven people on the ground.
-The plane, a Learjet 45, was carrying Mexican Secretary of the Interior Juan Camilo Mouriño.
+On 4 November 2008, a Learjet 45 carrying Mexican Secretary of the Interior Juan Camilo Mouriño, crashed into rushhour traffic in central Mexico City at around 18:45 local time.
+The crash resulted in the deaths of 16 people, all nine people on board and seven people on the ground.
+The investigation found that the pilots inadvertently entered the wake left behind by a Mexicana Boeing 767 ahead of them and did not control their descent on approach, causing the accident.
+Faked type certifications and credentials also contributed to the pilots being unable to deal with the situation.

-The plane crashed in rush-hour traffic close to the intersection of Paseo de la Reforma and the Anillo Periférico, in the Las Lomas business district.
-During its approach to Mexico City International Airport, the plane followed a Boeing 767 of Mexicana too closely and encountered wake turbulence which caused it to invert into a nose-down position.
-The pilots were able to reduce the angle of descent, but due to excessive speed and insufficient altitude, were unable to regain control of the aircraft.
-The plane crashed into a building, exploding on impact and killing 16 people.

 Accident

 The Secretariat of the Interior-owned Learjet 45 (registration XC-VMC) left Ponciano Arriaga International Airport in San Luis Potosí and was 12 km short of landing at Mexico City International Airport when it crashed.
-The crash occurred at 18:45 in the middle of rush-hour traffic of the Las Lomas business district, causing an explosion whose flames "reached higher than the buildings".
+The plane crashed in rush-hour traffic close to the intersection of Paseo de la Reforma and the Anillo Periférico, in the Las Lomas business district., causing an explosion whose flames "reached higher than the buildings".
 According to Secretary of Communications and Transport Luis Téllez, there were no survivors.
 Téllez also stated that the crash appeared to be an accident.

 The crash set multiple cars and a newsstand on fire and injured at least 40 people.
 Body parts were reported to be scattered around the wreckage.